OgawaSama/air-quality/README.md

 The generated ROC Curve uses One-vs-Rest Macro-Average to try and consider the minority classes as equal value as the majority ones.
 The visualization of this curve can be found at `macro_roc.png` after running the algorithm, though it is not generated when benchmarking.

 The benchmarking algorithm uses Stratified R-Fold Cross-Validation, with R=10.
+It does take a while to complete running, do not worry.

+When generating the ROC Curve with Matplotlib, it might generating a warning regarding `**kwargs`.
+This does not (currently) affect the program's result and should not worry the user.
+Attempts to solve it proved unfruitful.

 ## Running the program